dgbeale/froggit/step-02/README.md

 8. Declare variable for the frog within declararions section - this is a special type called Actor.
 We will passed it the name of the frog image we require.
 frog = Actor("frog1") .
-9. Set the initial position of the frog udnerneath . frog.pos(320,100)
+9. Set the initial position of the frog udnerneath.
+frog.pos(320,100)
-10. Draw the frog, last line within the draw function. frog.draw()
+10. Draw the frog, last line within the draw function.
+frog.draw()
 11. Test the code
 12. No we need to animate the frog, create a new function called update (this is called by PGZero).
-Decrease the Y value by 5 . def update(): frog.y -= 5
+Decrease the Y value by 5 . def update():
+    frog.y -= 5

-13.
+13. Test the code
+14. You will notice that the forg disappear off the screen never to be seen again.
+We need to reset the y value if we detect that the frog has gone off the screen.
+At the end of the update function, add these lines
+if frog.y < 0:
+    frog.y = HEIGHT + FROG.height